jmaasch/sanzo/README.md

 sanzo.demo.all()
 ```

-To view the output of these functions, see:
+To view the output of these functions, see
 **[Full suite](#full-suite):** [Duo palettes.](#duo-palettes) | [Trio palettes.](#trio-palettes) | [Quad palettes.](#quad-palettes)

 #### Assign palette to a name.